Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 type="warning" %}

-You can spend a long time experimenting, as [PagerDuty](https://www.pagerduty.com/blog/scaling-engineering-org) describes, and getting it wrong is painful.
+You can spend a long time experimenting, as [PagerDuty](https://www.pagerduty.com/blog/scaling-engineering-org) describes.
 For experimenting with communications solutions there are many choices and most of them fully justify the manifesto's warning to stick to face-to-face.

 But these days we know a few things about how we prefer to operate online:
 * Questions - almost every developer is happy when a question can be answered by online interactions and a meeting